Cobra (1986 film): Development and writing

-When Sylvester Stallone was signed to play the lead in Beverly Hills Cop, he decided to rewrite the script almost completely, removing nearly all the comedic aspects and turning it into an action movie that he felt was better suited to him.
+When Sylvester Stallone was signed to play the lead Axel Foley in Beverly Hills Cop, he decided to rewrite the script almost completely, removing nearly all the comedic aspects and turning it into an action movie that he felt was better suited to him.
 The studio read his revised script and rejected it.
 The proposed action scenes would have increased the budget far beyond what they planned.
 Stallone later channeled his ideas for it into an original script.
 When Stallone left Beverly Hills Cop, Eddie Murphy was brought in to play the lead role.

-The novel A Running Duck by Paula Gosling was cited as source material, enough so that she received a screen credit.

-Sylvester Stallone's earlier draft of the script contained many differences from later drafts and the final film.
-These include the opening shootout taking place in a movie theater (instead of a supermarket), during which many more people are killed; Cobra mentioning how he had a girlfriend who was killed by a psychopath he was trying to catch; an additional nighttime action sequence on a boat where Cobra and Ingrid are hiding and are attacked by the Night Slasher's cultists, with Cobra and Gonzalez managing to kill them all; and a different ending, in which Monte, revealed to be the actual leader of the New World, attempts to kill Ingrid at the last second before being killed by Cobretti.
+The novel A Running Duck (which was also published as Fair Game) by Paula Gosling was cited as source material, enough so that she received a screen credit.
+Stallone's earlier draft of the script contained many differences from later drafts and the final film.
+These include the opening shootout taking place in a movie theater (instead of a supermarket), during which many more people are killed; Marion "Cobra" Cobretti mentioning how he had a girlfriend who was killed by a psychopath he was trying to catch; an additional nighttime action sequence on a boat where Cobra and Ingrid Knudsen are hiding and are attacked by the Night Slasher's cultists, with Cobra and Tony Gonzales managing to kill them all; and a different ending, in which Monte, revealed to be the actual leader of the New World, attempts to kill Ingrid at the last second before being killed by Cobretti.
 Stallone stated that he saw his character as "Bruce Springsteen with a badge."

-The line, "This is where the law stops and I start, sucker!", was inspired by a line spoken by Steve McQueen in The Reivers.
+The line, "This is where the law stops and I start, sucker!", was inspired by a line spoken by Boon Hogganbeck (Steve McQueen) in The Reivers.
 Cobra needed much additional editing because the film was so graphically violent that it originally received an X rating.
 It was edited to receive an R rating.

 Casting

 Brian Thompson auditioned seven times before he was hired.
 On the fourth audition he met Stallone, who thought that Thompson was too nice to play the Night Slasher.
 But after a screen test, he immediately got the job.
 Also, in the original script, the Night Slasher was called Abaddon, possibly after the "angel of the abyss" from the Bible.
 Thompson repeatedly sought Stallone's advice about how to play the Night Slasher, including questions about his background and personal motivations, but Stallone showed no interest in the subject and told Thompson that the character was simply evil.
-In an unfortunate surprise for Thompson, after filming was completed, director Cosmatos unexpectedly told him: "You could have been good if you had listened to me."
+In an unfortunate surprise for Thompson, after filming was completed, director George P. Cosmatos unexpectedly told him: "You could have been good if you had listened to me."

 Stallone acknowledged Dirty Harry as an influence and Cobra reunited two actors from the film: Reni Santoni and Andy Robinson.
 Brigitte Nielsen, Stallone's then-wife who he had met filming Rocky IV, was cast as Ingrid Knudsen.